-Master of Education Degrees
+Master of Education Degree Program

 Located in the Kansas City area, Graceland University's Gleazer School of Education is proud to be a leader in online education.
 We understand that teachers lead extremely busy lives and do everything they can to create a positive experience for their students.

-Our Master of Education courses are carefully designed to provide relevant content that can often be immediately used in a teacher's classroom.
+Our Master of Education degree programs are carefully designed to provide relevant content that can often be immediately used in a teacher's classroom.
 Our online master's degree in education format allows teachers the flexibility to learn when it is convenient.
 In addition, we understand that teachers need access to affordable education, which is why we strive to keep our tuition costs competitive.
 We offer our education graduate programs in Missouri, Iowa, and online with multiple start dates per year.

 - Our School of Education was awarded the United States Distance Learning Association's (USDLA) Platinum Award for Best Practices.